gumaerc-testorg/3.012-fall-2005/content/pages/syllabus.md

 ### Explanation of Course Units

 The units reported in the course catalog: (5) (0) (10) appear confusing, given the course schedule (6 hours lecture per week, 2 hours recitation per week) - recall the units system is (hours lecture/recitation) (hours lab) (hours outside class).
 This is due to the integration of 3.012 with the laboratory course 3.014 - which runs 4 weeks of the term, and takes over the lecture time for 3.012 during lab weeks.
 Thus the course catalog units reflect an 'average' value measured over the entire term.
 In practice, you will have 2 hours lecture Monday Wednesday Friday, along with 2 recitations of 1 hour each on Tuesday and Thursday - **during** '3.012' weeks.
 During '3.014' lab weeks, 3.012 **will not be in session**.
-The schedule of the lecture/lab sessions is shown in the [calendar]({{< baseurl >}}/pages/calendar) section.
+The schedule of the lecture/lab sessions is shown in the {{% resource_link 6b7b9760-a93e-6366-363e-18aa792baa48 "calendar" %}} section.

 ### Prerequisites or Corequisites